 A big advantage to the online lottery is that you will never accidentally miss a win.
 It checks numbers automatically and sends email notifications for your winners.
 This avoids issues with the paper tickets getting lost — or people simply forgetting to check them.

 You can enter second chance draws with losing lottery tickets on the ALC portal.
 The site gives away $40,000 each month in these draws.
 You can also download a separate Nova Scotia lottery app, which scans the barcode of your tickets.
 This is a quick way to check the numbers of older retail tickets, without needing to look up the numbers.

 How to claim lottery winnings in Nova Scotia

 How you claim prizes depends on how much you won:

 - Smaller wins: If you win $250 or less, simply claim your prize at any retail store with a lottery terminal.

 - Mid-sized wins: You can claim prizes of up to $9,999 at any branch of Bank of Nova Scotia (Scotiabank), or in person at the Atlantic Lottery Head Office in Moncton.

 - Bigger wins: You can claim prizes of $10,000 or more by phoning the Atlantic Lottery claims line at 1-800-561-3942.
-Arrangements will depend on whether you won a jackpot or smaller windfall.
+Arrangements will depend on whether you won a jackpot or a smaller windfall.

 Prizes are tax-free in Nova Scotia.

-Lottery draws and instant games in NS
+Lottery games in Nova Scotia

 - Provincial draws: Try a range of daily lottery draw games in various formats.
 The Atlantic 49 draw has a $1 million jackpot.